-The Lacks family has enthralled university and library audiences across the country talking about their mother, grandmother, and great-grandmother, Henrietta Lacks, and her important contribution to science.
+The Lacks family has enthralled university and library audiences across the country talking about their mother, grandmother, and great-grandmother, Henrietta Lacks, and her transcendentally important contributions to science.
 The international success of Rebecca Skloot’s New York Times bestseller, The Immortal Life of Henrietta Lacks, has left people keenly interested in the Lacks family and Henrietta’s legacy.
 In their appearances, the family shares with audiences what it meant to find out—decades after the fact—that Henrietta’s cells were being used in laboratories around the world, bought and sold by the billions.
-The family’s visits put a personal face on big issues such as the dark history of medical experimentation on African-Americans, the birth of bioethics, and the legal battles over informed consent.
+With their visits, members of the Lacks family put a personal face on such issues as the dark history of medical experimentation on African-Americans, the birth of bioethics, and the legal battles over informed consent.
 Their talks raise complicated questions about whether we control the stuff we’re made of, and whether we should share in the profits.

 Henrietta Lacks was a poor black tobacco farmer whose cells, taken without her knowledge in 1951, went on to become the first immortal human cells ever grown in the laboratory.
 Those cells, dubbed HeLa, became one of the most important tools in modern medicine, vital for developing the polio vaccine, cloning, gene mapping, in vitro fertilization, and more.
 Though Henrietta died in 1951, her cells—alive and growing to this day—are still the most widely used in the world.